ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## GoogleBigQueryLinkedServiceTypeProperties
 ### Properties
 * **additionalProjects**: any: A comma-separated list of public BigQuery projects to access.
+Type: string (or Expression with resultType string).
 * **authenticationType**: 'ServiceAuthentication' | 'UserAuthentication' | string (Required): The OAuth 2.0 authentication mechanism used for authentication.
 ServiceAuthentication can only be used on self-hosted IR.
 * **clientId**: any: The client id of the google application used to acquire the refresh token.
 Type: string (or Expression with resultType string).
 * **clientSecret**: [SecretBase](#secretbase): The client secret of the google application used to acquire the refresh token.
 * **email**: any: The service account email ID that is used for ServiceAuthentication and can only be used on self-hosted IR.
+Type: string (or Expression with resultType string).
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **keyFilePath**: any: The full path to the .p12 key file that is used to authenticate the service account email address and can only be used on self-hosted IR.
+Type: string (or Expression with resultType string).
 * **project**: any (Required): The default BigQuery project to query against.
+Type: string (or Expression with resultType string).
 * **refreshToken**: [SecretBase](#secretbase): The refresh token obtained from Google for authorizing access to BigQuery for UserAuthentication.
 * **requestGoogleDriveScope**: any: Whether to request access to Google Drive.
 Allowing Google Drive access enables support for federated tables that combine BigQuery data with data from Google Drive.
 The default value is false.
+Type: string (or Expression with resultType string).
 * **trustedCertPath**: any: The full path of the .pem file containing trusted CA certificates for verifying the server when connecting over SSL.
 This property can only be set when using SSL on self-hosted IR.
 The default value is the cacerts.pem file installed with the IR.
+Type: string (or Expression with resultType string).
 * **useSystemTrustStore**: any: Specifies whether to use a CA certificate from the system trust store or from a specified PEM file.
-The default value is false.
+The default value is false.Type: boolean (or Expression with resultType boolean).

 ## GoogleCloudStorageLinkedServiceTypeProperties
 ### Properties
 * **accessKeyId**: any: The access key identifier of the Google Cloud Storage Identity and Access Management (IAM) user.
 Type: string (or Expression with resultType string).
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **secretAccessKey**: [SecretBase](#secretbase): The secret access key of the Google Cloud Storage Identity and Access Management (IAM) user.
 * **serviceUrl**: any: This value specifies the endpoint to access with the Google Cloud Storage Connector.
 This is an optional property; change it only if you want to try a different service endpoint or want to switch between https and http.
 Type: string (or Expression with resultType string).

 ## GoogleSheetsLinkedServiceTypeProperties
 ### Properties
 * **apiToken**: [SecretBase](#secretbase) (Required): The api token for the GoogleSheets source.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.

 ## GreenplumDatasetTypeProperties
 ### Properties